richardsando/portfolio/readme.md

 The background image I spent a lot of time optimizing and decided what would be the correct resolution.
 In the end I went with an images that was 720 pixels wide.
 When the screen is 720p wide or smaller, the images will stay fixed, meaning the image will not become squashed or stretched.
 I also converted the image to 8bit from 32bit to greatly reducde the size of the file, making the site load faster for slower bandwidths.
 Another media query was used so that if the user's screen is wider that 720 pixels then the image will stretch.
 This will only slightly distort the image.

-Trello was used extensively to track progress of each task:
+Trello was used to track progress of each task

 ![](/docs/trello.png)